sjbennett123/vindalebynight/content/current_writeups/Soulless Existance/Book of Invitations.md

 **Components**: 10P 5D 5T

 This ritual must be cast on a willing target.
 This places the essence of the Sleeper of Nagios in the target and it will begin to dominate the thoughts and emotions of it's host.
-This acts as both a Transform and a high level of craftman other skills.
+This acts as both a Transform and a high level of craftsman other skills.
 At the end of one year the sleeper will depart and the host will feel a terrible sense of loss as they will never be able to carry him again.